wallenby/pi_light_game/README.md

 The rules of the game are simple:

 - Press the button when the middle LED is lit.
+See how high you can score!

 - Miss the LED, lose a life.
-If all of the lives have been lost, then GAME OVER.
-You can start again by pressing the button again and everything will be reset.
+If all of the lives have been lost, then GAME OVER!

 That's it!